Can you sleep in a mattress on the floor? It is a question that many people moving out of home for the first time have asked.

 Possible Benefits to Sleeping on a Mattress on the Floor

 You are going to read a lot of different opinions on whether sleeping on the floor is better for your back.
-Some experts claim you should sleep on your front, your back, your side, on memory foam, on a hard surface and/or on a memory foam mattress, but the fact is that your own preference takes precedent.
+Based on some expert claims you should sleep on your front, your back, your side, on memory foam, on a hard surface and/or on a memory foam mattress, but the fact is that your own preference takes precedent.

-What you choose is up to you, but some people are really going to benefit from sleeping on a mattress on the floor, even if it is only for a temporary amount of time.
+What you choose should be based on your sleeping preference and comfort, but some people are really going to benefit from sleeping on a mattress on a flooring, even if it is only for a temporary amount of time.

 Your own body heat will also help keep the humidity higher, but it is not ideal.
 So, you could close your window and run a dehumidifier.
 You may worry that the small amount of hot air the dehumidifier pumps out will make you feel worse, but if you are sleeping below its exhaust, and if you keep it at least four feet away from your bed, then you will not notice the hot air it pumps out.